nhines40/week4project/README.md

 4. Create a new LinkedIn Developer account and add the client ID and client secret to the linkedinClientId and linkedinClientSecret variables in server.js and app.js
 5. Create a new Google Developer account and add the client ID and client secret to the googleClientId and googleClientSecret variables in server.js and app.js

+## Transpiler
+Whenever the code in `public/app.js` is updated the code need to be transpiled running the command `npx esbuild public/app.js --bundle --outfile=public/app-transpiled.js` and the resulting code in `public/app-transpiled.js` will be ran as the app

 ## Configuring Social Media Login

 LinkedIn: